kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

    The counts increment the `.status.failed` and `.status.succeeded` and clears counted Pods from `.status.uncountedTerminatedPods` lists.
 The controller sends a status update.
-5. The Job controller removes the `batch.kubernetes.io/job-completion` finalizer from the Job if it has completed (succeeded or failed) and no Job Pod's have finalizers.

 Steps 2 to 4 might deal with a potentially big number of Pods.
 Thus, status updates can potentially stress the kube-apiserver.
 For this reason, the Job